Ricky Tomlinson: Television

-Tomlinson played Bobby Grant in the soap opera Brookside from the show's inception in 1982 until being written out in 1988, followed by DCI Charlie Wise in Cracker and Jim Royle in the BBC sitcom The Royle Family in 1998.
+Tomlinson played Bobby Grant from the show's inception in 1982, starring in 193 episodes of the Channel 4 soap opera Brookside (1982–1988).
+He played by DCI Charlie Wise in 15 episodes of Cracker (1994-1996), He played Jim Pratt in 29 episodes of Playing the Field (1998–2002), and Jim Royle in the BBC sitcom The Royle Family (1998–2012).

-In 2001, Tomlinson starred in the BBC Series Nice Guy Eddie playing a Liverpool private investigator.
-Using down-to-earth cases — actually based upon real-life ones from Liverpool private investigator Tony Smith — the show also starred Tom Ellis and John Henshaw.
-He featured heavily in series two of Paul Abbott's series Clocking Off, in a BAFTA-nominated episode written by Danny Brocklehurst.
+In 2001, he played a Liverpool private investigator in the BBC Series Nice Guy Eddie, using down-to-earth cases—actually based upon real-life ones from Liverpool private investigator Tony Smith—the show also starred Tom Ellis and John Henshaw.
+He featured heavily in series two of Paul Abbott's series Clocking Off.

 Tomlinson has fronted a series of television adverts for the utility company British Gas.
 In January 2010, he began to appear in a series of advertisements for the frozen food chain Farmfoods.
 In 2017, he provided a voiceover for an advert for McCain Foods.